-- A media representative who is placed on an inmate's personal visitation list will not be allowed to visit that inmate as a media representative.
+- A media representative who is placed on an inmate's personal visitation list is not allowed to visit that inmate as a media representative.

-- The organization affiliated with the media representative placed on the inmate’s personal visitation list will also not be able to visit the inmate.
+- The organization affiliated with the media representative placed on the inmate’s personal visitation list are also not allowed to visit the inmate.

 Failure to adhere to the agency's media policies and/or guidelines may result in removal from the facility.
-Such failure may also jeopardize the organization’s ability to conduct future interviews at DOC facilities.
+Such failure may also jeopardize the organization’s ability to conduct future interviews at ODOC facilities.

-Questions about the DOC media policies may be directed to the communications contacts listed above.
+Questions about the ODOC media policies may be directed to the communications contact listed above.